-During this period, the largest density of profiles is found in the North Atlantic Ocean, with a coverage ratio, calculated on a 3° per 3° grid with a one year time step, increasing from 30% in 1950 to a plateau of 60-70% in the 1970s (Fig: 3).
-The North Pacific mean sampling rate is lower than 10% before 1965, with the largest portion of the collected profiles located close to the Japanese and North American coasts and along a transect connecting the USA West coast to the Hawaian archipelago (not presented).
+During this period, the largest density of profiles is found in the North Atlantic Ocean, with a coverage ratio, calculated on a 3° per 3° grid with a 1-year time step, increasing from 30 % in 1950 to a plateau of 60 % - 70 % in the 1970s (Fig. 3).
+The North Pacific mean sampling rate is lower than 10% before 1965, with the largest portion of the collected profiles located close to the Japanese and North American coasts and along a transect connecting the US west coast to the Hawaiian archipelago (not presented).
 It quickly increases from 1965 to 1970 to reach about 50% in the early 1980s with a more homogeneous spatial resolution.
 Before 1974 in the other ocean basins, most of the collected profiles are found in the coastal zone and along a few ship tracks.
-The coverage then slightly increases in the western part of the Indian Ocean and in the eastern part of the South Pacific Ocean, increasing the associated basin sampling rate from 10 % in 1965 to 20-25% in 1990.
-The Austral Ocean sampling rate remains however around 5% during the whole period.
+The coverage then slightly increases in the western part of the Indian Ocean and in the eastern part of the South Pacific Ocean, increasing the associated basin sampling rate from 10% in 1965 to 20%-25% in 1990.
+The Austral Ocean sampling rate remains, however, around 5 % during the whole period.

-During the 1990 decade, the yearly number of XBT profiles strongly decreases while the number of bottles and CTD profiles slightly increases leading to a more homogeneous but barely smaller dataset.
-The measurements provided are however deeper than in the previous decade, leading to a better coverage below 500m depth (Figure 2).
+During the 1990s, the yearly number of XBT profiles strongly decreased, while the number of bottles and CTD profiles slightly increased.
+The counterintuitive behavior is mostly caused by a lack of XBTs in the Coriolis database during the 1990s.
+The yearly number of XBTs should indeed decrease slowly during the 1990s and reach the CORA level by the end of the decade.
+This problem should, however, be fixed in the next version of CORA.
+The measurements provided are, however, deeper than in the previous decade, leading to better coverage below 500 m of depth (Fig. 2).
 The profile number then exponentially increases since the development of the TAO/RAMA/PIRATA equatorial mooring program throughout the 1990s.
-During this time, the North Atlantic and the North Pacific Ocean spatial sampling rates decreases, and the global ocean sampling rates barely maintain a plateau at 20%.
-The ocean sampling rate rapidly increases in the early 2000s thanks to the development of autonomous profilers and the worldwide ARGO program.
+During this time, the North Atlantic and the North Pacific Ocean spatial sampling rates decrease, and the global ocean sampling rates reach a plateau at 20%.
+The ocean sampling rate rapidly increases in the early 2000s thanks to the development of autonomous profilers and the worldwide Argo program.

-The global ocean sampling rate reaches 70% before the mid-2000s with a maximum of 85% in the northern

-Atlantic Ocean.
-Notice the simultaneous growth of the autonomous profiler measurements on figure 1, and the increasing amount of measurements below 1000m depth on figure 2.
-In the Austral Ocean, the sampling is sharply increasef from 8 to 40% in 2005-2006, and then grows slowly up to 50% in 2017.
-This increase in the Austral ocean coverage is a combined consequence of ARGO deployments mostly north of 55° S and the collection from CTD casts mounted on sea mammals, in particular between Kerguelen Island and the Antarctic continent (Turpin et al. 2011).
+The global ocean sampling rate reaches 70% before the mid-2000s with a maximum of 85% in the northern Atlantic Ocean.
+Notice the simultaneous growth of the autonomous profiler measurements (Fig. 1) and the increasing number of measurements below 1000 m of depth in Fig. 2.
+In the Austral Ocean, the sampling is sharply increased from 8 to 40% in 2005-2006 and then grows slowly up to 50% in 2017.
+This increase in the Austral Ocean coverage is a combined consequence of Argo deployments, mostly north of 55° S, and the collection from CTD casts mounted on sea mammals, in particular between Kerguelen Island and the Antarctic continent (Roquet et al., 2011).